oracle-livelabs/database/sharding/raft23ai/topology/topology.md

     ![<configuration_of_chunks>](./images/t2-3-config-chunks-1.png " ")

-4. Display run time for replication units, specifically to view chunk distribution across all RUs.
+4. Check the status of replication units and chunk distribution across all RUs.

     ```
     <copy>